 Our commitment to other’s needs demonstrates our faith, which is referred to as a living faith.
 Living faith does good work to others and makes other people feel safe and secure.
 In Matthew 25:34-40, Jesus told us what we could do to earn eternal life.

 34 “Then I, the King, shall say to those at my right, ‘Come, blessed of my Father, into the Kingdom prepared for you from the founding of the world.
 35 For I was hungry, and you fed me; I was thirsty, and you gave me water; I was a stranger, and you invited me into your homes; 36 naked and you clothed me; sick and in prison, and you visited me.’37 “Then these righteous ones will reply, ‘Sir, when did we ever see you hungry and feed you?
 Or thirsty and give you anything to drink?
 38 Or a stranger, and help you?
 Or naked, and clothe you?
 39 When did we ever see you sick or in prison and visit you?’40 “And I, the King, will tell them, ‘When you did it to these my brothers, you were doing it to me!’

 Living faith is a giving faith.
-A small seed of kindness, good words, hospital visits, food to the poor, clothing to the needy, money to people financially broke will surely grow into a magnificent tree that the whole world would see.
-Therefore, we must change our attitudes towards people.
+A small seed of kindness, good words, hospital visits, food for the poor, clothing for the needy, and money for people financially broke will surely grow into a magnificent tree that the whole world would see.
+Therefore, we must change our attitudes toward people.
 Let us not see the needy as lazy but as God’s opportunity for us to grow our faith.
 Every gift you offer to the needy will prove that you have a living faith.